KiarashVaziri/Introduction-to-Machine-Learning/README.md

 # Introduction-to-Machine-Learning
-This is the repository of my computer assignments for the course Introduction to Machine Learning which was held in fall 2021.
+This is the repository of my computer assignments for the Introduction to Machine Learning course held in the fall of 2021 at Sharif University of Technology.